Saint Thomas, Apostle

 We next meet Thomas in chapter 20 of John.
 Jesus is risen.
 He has already appeared to his disciples on Easter Sunday, but Thomas is not there and, when told of the meeting, refuses to believe.

-Unless I see the marks of the nails in his hands and put my finger into the nailmarks and put my hand into his side, I will not believe.
+Unless I see the mark of the nails in his hands and put my finger in the mark of the nails and my hand in his side, I will not believe.

 Again, the impulsive Thomas goes to the other extreme.
 He falls to his knees and exclaims: